 by Laurie Krasin

-Everyone remembers that one professor.
+Everyone remembers that one special professor.
 The professor who changed the course of their life.
-The professor they remember as the mentor who most influenced their career choice.
+The professor who mentored them and influenced their career choice.

 Faculty mentorship is that hard-to-define educational experience that can have long-reaching impact.